will7hughes/Dialektor/README.md

 # Dialektor
-Version: 1.0.1<br>
+**Version: 1.0.1**<br>
-Dialektor is a tool for recording audio and creating a ledger of recorded audios in order to study the change overtime.
+**Dialektor** is a tool for recording audio and creating a ledger of recorded audios in order to study the change overtime.

 #### Possible Usages
-- Learning languages, instruments, and speech therapy
+- **Learning** languages, instruments, and speech therapy
-- Researching dialects and linguistics
+- **Researching** dialects and linguistics
-- Assisting Speech-Language Pathologists
+- **Professions** involving sound.
+  - For example, Speech Therapist, Musician, Linguist, Translator, Post Production, Recording/Studio Engineer, Audio Forensic Engineer, and many many more!

 Table of Contents
 =================